 Vorarlberg's economy defies the crisis: export surplus at a record level!

-Despite challenges 2024, Vorarlberg's exporting industry shows robustness with historical commercial balance sheet surplus and international networking.
+Despite challenges, Vorarlberg's export economy will show robustness in 2024 with a historic trade balance surplus and international networking.

 Vorarlberg's economy defies the crisis: export surplus at a record level!

-Vorarlberg is also a strong export country in 2024, despite economic challenges.
-According to the current foreign trade balance sheet published by Statistics Austria, the region recorded a decline in exports by 2.7 percent compared to the previous year, which corresponds to an export volume of 6.6 billion euros.
-However, the country with a commercial balance sheet surplus of over 1.9 billion euros remains at a record level, which makes Vorarlberg the first address in Austria when it comes to trade surpluses per capita.
-This is supported by the broad list of the export industry, which is active with around 230 international markets, as well as the crown reported.
+Vorarlberg will continue to be a strong export country in 2024, despite economic challenges.
+According to the current foreign trade balance published by Statistics Austria, the region recorded a decline in exports of 2.7 percent in the first half of 2024 compared to the previous year, which corresponds to a total export volume of 6.6 billion euros.
+However, the country remains at a record level with a trade surplus of over 1.9 billion euros, which makes Vorarlberg the first address in Austria when it comes to trade surpluses per capita.
+This is supported by the broad base of the export industry, which is active in around 230 international markets, as well as the crown reported.

-However, the economic conditions were not rosy.
-The business crisis, high living costs and general economic flattening, especially in Germany - the most important trading partner of Vorarlberg - have burdened business.
+However, economic conditions were not rosy.
+The energy crisis, high costs of living and a general economic slowdown, especially in Germany - Vorarlberg's most important trading partner - have put a strain on business.
 Imports fell by 6.6 percent to around 4.6 billion euros, which shows an alarming trend.
-Nevertheless, the state council of Marco Tittler emphasizes that the Vorarlberg companies are robust in international comparison.
-"Despite the difficult starting situation, the Vorarlberg economy is relatively strong," said Tittler.
-Products from Vorarlberg continue to be sold worldwide, with a special focus on the EU countries, which make up 58 percent of exports.
+Nevertheless, Regional Economics Councilor Marco Tittler emphasizes that Vorarlberg companies are robust in an international comparison.
+“Despite the difficult initial situation, the Vorarlberg economy is relatively strong,” said Tittler.
+Products from Vorarlberg continue to be sold worldwide, with a particular focus on the EU states, which account for 58 percent of exports.

-The strongly broken trade relationships with the GUS countries since Ukraine invasion are particularly striking.
-This event not only confused trade currents, but also brought new challenges for the Vorarlberg economy.
-The demand of WKV President Karlheinz Kopf for a clever trade policy that is supposed to open up new markets becomes increasingly louder in view of these circumstances.
-The possibility of using new trade agreements such as the EU Mercosur free trade agreement could therefore be crucial for the Austrian export industry in order to cushion future uncertainties, how Vorarlberg Orf informed.
+What is particularly noticeable is the sharp decline in trade relations with the CIS states since the Ukraine invasion.
+This event not only disrupted trade flows, but also brought new challenges for the Vorarlberg economy.
+In view of these circumstances, WKV President Karlheinz Kopf's call for a clever trade policy that should open up new markets is becoming increasingly louder.
+The possibility of using new trade agreements such as the EU-Mercosur free trade agreement could therefore be crucial for the Austrian export industry in order to cushion future uncertainties Vorarlberg ORF informed.